wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-saas-userecho-tutorial.md

 ### Configuring Azure AD Single Sign-On

-The objective of this section is to enable Azure AD single sign-on in the Azure AD portal and to configure single sign-on in your UserEcho application.
+The objective of this section is to enable Azure AD single sign-on in the Azure Management Portal and to configure single sign-on in your UserEcho application.

 **To configure Azure AD single sign-on with UserEcho, perform the following steps:**

-1. In the Azure AD portal, on the **UserEcho** application integration page, click **Configure single sign-on** to open the **Configure Single Sign-On**  dialog.
+1. In the Azure Management Portal, on the **UserEcho** application integration page, click **Configure single sign-on** to open the **Configure Single Sign-On**  dialog.
 <br><br> ![Configure Single Sign-On][6] <br>

 2. On the **How would you like users to sign on to UserEcho** page, select **Azure AD Single Sign-On**, and then click **Next**.